leedongwei/CRIMP/README.md

 ### paper
 Generator for physical scoresheets with unique QR codes for every climber.
 Produces a single PDF file to send for printing.
 It would be nice if you have a few minions to cut and sort them for distribution.
 Distributing the scoresheets in the call-zone will prevent climbers from losing them.

-### backend
-2 node.js applications deployed on [Heroku](https://www.heroku.com/) free hobbyist plan, which is more than sufficient for a week-long competition with 1000 climbers.
-Having 2 applications to separately handle judges and spectators ensures stability and security.

-* `server`: Dedicated server for judges and admin to submit/review scores.
-Exposes a RESTful API that requires a password to write changes to database.
-Push updates to `socket` through a websocket connection.

-* `socket`: Websocket server for `web` to retrieve latest scores.
-Can only read from database.
-Identifies updates from `server` and broadcasts them to all connected spectators.

-### admin
-Set of command-line tools to:

-1. Initialized participants data for use by all components
-1. Periodically download and backup database onto local machine
-1. Analytics for post-event analysis on each route

-Participants data is expected to be provided in an excel file by the admin/registration/sales/whatever team.
-Admin is expected to know what he/she is doing.

 ## Technical Support & Development